A fully funded M.F.A. program that combines creative and scholarly work, undergraduate teaching, and professionalization opportunities.

 - Yale Review

-Our alumni have started their own literary journals, online and in print, such as
+Our alumni have started their own literary journals online and in print:

-They have continued their formal studies in doctoral programs at Houston, Missouri, Utah, and other top programs.
-And they have taught in universities, colleges, and high schools around the country, serving communities and fostering the literary arts.
+They have continued their formal studies in doctoral programs at Florida State University, the University of Houston, the University of Illinois Chicago, the University of Missouri, the University of Utah, and other top programs.
+And they have taught in universities, colleges, and high schools around the country and abroad, serving communities and fostering the literary arts.

 Currently, we are engaged in developing a new MFA program committed to social justice and antiracism that decenters whiteness, amplifies BIPOC voices, institutes a space of equality for writing and collaboration, and that extends creative practices into the world.
 What is the writing that is happening now, that is looking to the future, and creating a viable community?
 The answer starts in the work of your imagination, your dedication to the craft, and your sense that this matters beyond the act of writing.
 Our commitment is to you.